Test of $CP$ Invariance in Higgs Boson Vector-Boson-Fusion Production Using the $H\to\gamma\gamma$ Channel with the ATLAS Detector

 Both the theoretical and experimental systematic uncertainties are incorporated into the likelihood model of the measurement as nuisance parameters.
 Theoretical uncertainties arise from the modeling of VBF and ggF processes because of the missing higher-order terms in the perturbative QCD calculations, the modeling of the underlying event and parton shower, the parton distribution functions, and the value of $\alphas$.
 These uncertainties are estimated by following the procedure described in Ref.~\cite{HIGG-2019-13}.
 The experimental uncertainties include the uncertainties in the photon energy scale and resolution~\cite{EGAM-2018-01}, the jet energy scale and resolution~\cite{JETM-2018-05}, the luminosity measurement, and the modeling of pileup events and the photon identification and isolation criteria~\cite{PERF-2017-02}.
 The spurious signal that could arise from mismodeling of continuum background is estimated in each \OO{} bin.

 Figure~\ref{fig:NLL} shows the $\Delta \mathrm{NLL}$ curves as functions of $\tilde{d}$ or $c_{H\tilde{W}}$.
 Here, the $\tilde{d}$ results use the interference-plus-quadratic terms in Eq.~(\ref{eq:ME_bsm}), while the $c_{H\tilde{W}}$ results use only the interference term.
 The confidence intervals for the two scenarios, interference-only and interference-plus-quadratic, are shown in Table~\ref{tab:results}.
 The difference between the results in the two scenarios is found to be small.
 The results are compatible with the SM and the precision is limited by the statistical uncertainty of the data.
 For example, the total impact on the 95\% confidence intervals of $\tilde{d}$ from the systematic uncertainty is less than 2\%.
 The measurement is sensitive enough to determine an observed 95\% confidence interval for $\tilde{d}$, which was not achieved in previous analyses.
 The expected 68\% confidence interval shown for the $H\rightarrow \tau\tau$ channel in Table~\ref{tab:results} differs slightly from that presented in Ref.~\cite{HIGG-2018-14}, where the expected $H\rightarrow \tau\tau$ results were obtained with the nuisance parameters constrained only by the control regions.
 In the present analysis, the expected results are obtained with the nuisance parameters constrained by both the control regions and signal regions.
+The saturation of the $\Delta \mathrm{NLL}$ shape at larger values of $\tilde{d}$ is a result of the dominance of the quadratic term.
+This was a limiting factor in the $H\rightarrow \tau\tau$ analysis where this saturation together with the larger statistical and systematic uncertainties prevented setting intervals at the 95\% confidence level, the level that is most commonly used to constrain the corresponding EFT operators.
+This letter reports a significantly improved expected 95\% confidence interval compared to previous $H\rightarrow \tau\tau$ analysis and presents the observed 95 \% confidence interval for the first time.
+The 95\% confidence interval for $c_{H\tilde{W}}$ obtained using the interference-only term is a factor of five more restrictive than in the $H\rightarrow\gamma\gamma$ differential measurement reported in Ref.~\cite{HIGG-2019-13} because of the dedicated BDTs for the VBF signal selection and the use of the Optimal Observable.
+The 68\% confidence interval for $c_{H\tilde{W}}$ is about twice as restrictive as that from either the ATLAS or CMS $H\rightarrow ZZ$ four-lepton analysis~\cite{ATLAS:2020rej, CMS-HIG-19-009}.
+The luminosity uncertainty of the data in 2015--2016, the uncertainties of the photon energy scale and resolution, and the theoretical uncertainty of VBF and ggF processes are correlated in the combination.
+The jet-related uncertainties are not correlated since a different jet reconstruction technique was used in the $H\rightarrow \tau\tau$ analysis.